-Folio and Performance Subjects
+Folio Subjects

-Some VCE subjects have large-scale folio or performance tasks as part of their assessment.
+Some VCE subjects have large-scale folio tasks as part of their assessment.
 These tasks require students to invest significant amounts of time over an extended period, and often multiple subjects have these tasks due at the same time.
-Students should consider this when choosing their subjects, and any student wishing to enrol in more than one "Folio" or "Performance" subject must seek Sub-School approval first.
+Students should consider this when choosing their subjects, and any student wishing to enrol in more than one "Folio" subject must seek Sub-School approval first.

-No VCE student will be allowed to do more than two folio or performance subjects.
+No VCE student will be allowed to do more than two folio subjects.

-2018 Folio and Performance subjects are: VCD (Visual Communication & Design), Studio Art (Art), Studio Art (Photography), Systems Engineering, Product Design & Technology, (Textiles) and Product Design & Technology (Wood), Media, Drama, Music Performance and Computing (Information Technology).
+2018 Folio and Performance subjects are: VCD (Visual Communication & Design), Studio Art (Art), Studio Art (Photography), Systems Engineering, Product Design & Technology, (Textiles) and Product Design & Technology (Wood), Media, and Computing (Information Technology).